 It is required that all research records (including a copy of all materials submitted to the IRB) be maintained by the investigator.
 The permanent record of research done on each subject consists of signed consent forms together with the names and access information for all subjects, other research data, budget and accounting records, and the subjects' medical records, as applicable.
+If subjects are asked to provide additional documentation of consent during the study, for example, when new risks are discovered that may affect willingness to continue participation, these consent records should be retained in the same manner as the original consent documentation.

 Records should be kept confidential to the extent required by the protocol and, as applicable, the consent form.
 All research records should be stored in a manner compliant with BSD record retention policies.
 All research records that are subject to HIPAA must be stored in a HIPAA-compliant manner.

 If the investigator leaves the University of Chicago, the records must be kept at the University in the hands of the designated investigator taking over the study, and the IRB should be notified of the transfer prior to the investigator's departure.

 The records shall be accessible for inspection and copying by authorized representatives of the Department of Health and Human Services, the Food and Drug Administration, funding agencies, and/or the sponsor at reasonable times and in a reasonable manner.

 Record retention requirements will vary depending upon the type of research, sponsor requirements, relationship to intellectual property protection, and federal requirements.
-It is typical to retain records for three years after the completion of the research (as defined by the last publication related to the study).
+The research team is required to maintain a copy of each signed consent form for federally-funded studies for a minimum of three years after the completion of the research (as defined by the last publication related to the study).
+This minimum requirement may be superseded by other record retention requirements.
 HIPAA regulations require that authorizations (e.g., any consent/authorization form) be kept for at least six years.
 For FDA-regulated studies, materials must be maintained for two years following the date of marketing application approval for the device or drug for the indication for which it was being investigated.
 Finally, the Illinois Hospital Licensing Act recommends retaining records for a "period of 10 years after the most recent patient care usage."
-In most cases, this 10 year requirement will ensure compliance with federal or industry sponsor requirements.
+In most cases, this $10~{\rm year}$ requirement will ensure compliance with federal or industry sponsor requirements.